JoshuaOhYQ/etc2073/docs/Chapter1.md

 + It means __there exists__ or __for some__.
 + There exists at least one member of the domain for which the statement that follows is true.
 + It is used to make statements about the existence of at least one element in the domain that satisfies a given condition.
-+ Typically written as ∃x, where x is a variable. (expression after ∃x only holds true for some of x)
++ Typically written as ∃x, where x is a variable (expression after ∃x only holds true for some of x)
 + **Examples**: <br> `∃x Crown(x) ∧ OnHead(x, John)` <br> **Translation**: There exists an `x` such that `x` is a crown and x is on John's head .